-Since FY 2010-11, staffing levels have increased by a total of 13.27 FTEs.
-Finance staff was increased by 1 FTE to deal with conversion to the Blue Shield Flex-funded product, the United Healthcare Employer Group Waiver Plan (EGWP) for pharmacy benefits for Medicare retirees, and compliance issues associated with the Affordable Care Act.
-The Contracts and Vendor Management Unit under Finance was increased by 2 FTEs due to the increased volume and complexity of HSS contracts and vendor management.
-Operations was increased by 3 FTEs due to the PeopleSoft upgrade, increased compliance issues associated with Health Insurance Portability and Accessibility Act (HIPAA), to implement eBenefits and to begin converting member files to digital formats.
-Two new programs were added - (a) Data Analytics (2 FTEs) to support the use of medical informatics and data to inform rates and benefits decisions and (b) Wellness (3.5 FTEs) to address key health risk factors that can be modified through behavior change, and support choices that improve the health and morale of City employees, dependents and retirees.
-The balance of FTEs are to support a centralized administrative function and provide cutting edge data on healthcare trends to support informed decision making.
+volume and complexity of SFHSS contracts and vendor management.
+Operations was increased by 23 positions due to the PeopleSoft upgrade to version 9.2, increased compliance issues associated with the Health Insurance Portability and Accessibility Act (HIPAA), to implement eBenefits and to begin converting member files to digital formats.
+Two new programs were added - (a) Data Analytics (32 positions) to support continuing eMerge changes and the use of medical informatics and data to inform rates and benefits decisions, and (b) Well-Being division (4 positions) to address key health risk factors that can be modified through behavior change, and support choices that improve the health and morale of City employees, dependents and retirees.
+In order to support the increased emphasis on Well-Being Communication, one position was added in FY 2015-16.
+The Employee Assistance Program (EAP) was also expanded by one position.
+The balance of two positions are to support a centralized administrative function and to provide cutting edge data on healthcare trends to support informed decision making.

 Even with the increase in staff and the new programs, the current level of the funding is only sufficient to sustain minimal staffing levels for ongoing operations.
+Implementation of PeopleSoft 9.0 resulted in an increase in manual processes, which has not decreased with the upgrade to PeopleSoft 9.2.
+Rolling out eBenefits will require additional resources in order to ensure SFHSS maximizes the new system's usability and benefits administration capabilities.
 Operations staff will need to be trained to be benefits counselors rather than benefits analysts.
-Wellness and Wellness Communications require additional resources, as will bringing the document and call management systems up to date.
+Well-Being and Well-Being Communications require additional resources, as will bringing the document and call management systems up to date.
 The current budget will not fund new initiatives.
-Implementation of PeopleSoft 9.0 resulted in an increase in manual processes, which is not likely to decrease.
-The upgrade to PeopleSoft 9.2 and the roll out of eBenefits will require additional resources in order to ensure HSS maximizes the new system's usability and benefits administration capabilities.
-Once the upgrade is fully implemented the role of the Benefit Analyst will change, however the need for staffing will not decrease.